 Men are twice as likely to have the condition as women.
 It’s also more common for white people than those with darker skin and in people age 60 and over.
 It’s rare for anyone under age 20 to have keratoacanthoma.

 Doctors don’t know what causes keratoacanthoma, but some things make you more likely to get it:

 Getting a Diagnosis

 Your doctor will probably take a biopsy, or a piece of the tumor, to send to an expert called a pathologist, who will examine the sample under a microscope.
 The cells of keratoacanthoma often look just like those of squamous cell carcinoma.
 Your doctor will have to remove a large-enough piece so the pathologist can see the shape of the tumor with its distinctive crater.

 Treatments for Keratoacanthoma

 The most common treatment is surgery to remove the keratoacanthoma.
 You can have the procedure in your doctor’s office with medicine to numb the area around the tumor.

 There are a few different surgeries your doctor may use.
-He can:
+They can:

 - Scrape off the tumor and seal up the wound.

 - Apply liquid nitrogen to freeze and destroy the tumor.
 This is called cryosurgery.